 828-524-2711 ext.
 309

 Kelder wears some of Mainspring’s muddiest boots on the ground.
-He first joined the non-profit part-time in 2013, assisting with easement monitoring and property stewardship.
-Kelder became our full-time Stewardship Associate in 2015.
-Complimenting those other Stewardship duties, Kelder is Mainspring’s primary GIS technician and licensed pesticide applicator.
+He first joined the nonprofit part-time in 2013, assisting with easement monitoring and property stewardship, which became a full-time position in 2015.
+As Stewardship Manager, he oversees those responsibilities and is Mainspring’s primary GIS technician and licensed pesticide applicator.
 On any given work day Kelder might find himself on a remote easement boundary, in a thicket of invasive plants, or at his desk making a map.

-Kelder grew up in Carrboro, North Carolina, and got his B.A. in Geography from the University of North Carolina in 2012.
-He first got involved with Mainspring as an intern while he studied at the UNC Institute for the Environment field site in Highlands, North Carolina.
-Though he once worked as a seasonal botany technician and made a couple road trips across the continent, Kelder has happily settled down in Sylva with his wife, Heather.
+Kelder grew up in Carrboro, North Carolina.
+He has earned a B.A. in Geography from the University of North Carolina and Master in Biology at Western Carolina University.
+Kelder originally got involved with Mainspring as an intern while studying at the UNC Institute for the Environment field site in Highlands, North Carolina.
+Though he once worked as a seasonal botany technician and made a couple road trips across the continent, Kelder has happily settled down in Sylva with his wife, Heather and daughter, Alice.
 A lifelong runner, Kelder also enjoys cooking, reading, backpacking and simply playing outside.

-Molly brings more than 10 years of non-profit development work to Mainspring.
+Molly brings more than ten years of non-profit development work to Mainspring.
 She previously served as Regional Director of Development at Pursuant, a Dallas-based full-service fundraising firm that works with non-profits.
-Molly also worked at her alma mater, Arkansas State University, in both alumni and development.
+Molly also worked at her alma mater, Arkansas State University, in alumni and development.

-In the position of Advancement Coordinator, Molly coordinates the integration of Mainspring’s fundraising, marketing and communications programs.
+As Communications Director, Molly coordinates the integration of Mainspring’s fundraising, marketing, and communications programs.

 In her spare time, Molly and her husband Randy are busy renovating an 1872 farmhouse in Macon County and raising their two children.